Ankit-muellner/muellner.github.io/README.md

 © 2019 Muellners India & Denmark.
 All Rights Reserved;<br>
 info@muellners.org
-Muellners™ is a registered trademark of Muellner Internet Pvt Ltd, India and as per Vienna Codification.
+Muellners®  is a registered trademark of Muellner Internet Pvt Ltd, India and as per Vienna Codification.